subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Research Interests

-My research area is low-dimensional dynamics and topology, specifically nonabelian actions of free groups on the circle via orientation preserving homeomorphisms.
-I am also interested in application of algebraic topology to formal language theory.
-I am broadly interested in Geometric Group Theory topics like stable commutator length and quasimorphisms as well.
+My primary research area is low dimensional topological dynamics, especially the theory of nonabelian group actions on the circle.
+I have also made contributions to the theory of formal languages, with an aim to solve combinatorial group theory problems using topological methods.
+I am broadly interested in geometric group theory and  applied nonlinear dynamical systems and chaos theory related topics as well.

 My papers and preprints are on my [research page](research).